 I had an advantage because my mother was a science teacher.
-That idea of, ‘let’s discover something together,’ was absolutely a part of my childhood.
-I maybe even took that for granted as a child because not everybody has that philosophy of instilling learning and discovery in children.
+That idea of, ‘let’s discover something together’, was absolutely a part of my childhood.
+I maybe even took that for granted as a child, because not everybody has that philosophy of instilling learning and discovery in children.
 One of the wonderful things about science and STEM education is that it empowers kids and adults to recognize that there’s a way to understand how things work if they take the time to observe how things work.
 I hope I can motivate talented thinkers to pursue STEM careers and provide that moment that drives their motivation and inspiration.

 As a female scientist, what role do you play in sharing your talents in service?

 As the face of a scientist, and a woman scientist, I feel a responsibility to heighten awareness of the world around us and how things work.
 Even if they’re not destined or inclined to pursue a life in STEM, I’m inspiring a student’s energy to learn.
 When I was a kid, part of my inspiration for thinking I wanted to make medicine was that I had a family friend in my life who did that.
-I don’t know that I would have included medicine in the view of my future if I didn’t have an example in my own world.
+I don’t know that I would have included medicine in the view of my future if i didn’t have an example in my own world.
 I don’t have super powers, I’m just a regular person who chose this profession because it makes me happy, and I’m able to share that with others.

 Let’s talk about some of your favorite volunteer projects.

-- Chappaqua Children’s Book Festival: I am a board member for this annual book festival, where thousands of people turn out.
+- Chappaqua Children’s Book Festival: I am a board member for this annual book festival, where thousands turn out.
 We feature around 90 children’s book authors and illustrators that attend the festival, and the kids can meet and interact with them.
-The festival promotes literacy and enthusiasm for reading, and children are introduced to "worthy real life heroes" in the authors and illustrators that bring imagination to life.
+The festival promotes literacy and enthusiasm for reading, and children are introduced to “worthy real live heroes” in the authors and illustrators that bring imagination to life.

 - Chappaqua PTA STEM Committee: I serve as the chair and the founding member for this committee, which is designed to work with the district to provide new opportunities and enhance existing extra-curricular STEM programs and resources for kids to engage in.
-We host First Lego League Robotics and Engineering teams in the district, and the “Hour of Code” event, a hands-on event for hundreds of students and their parents to learn to code.
+We host First Lego League (FLL) Robotics and Engineering teams in the district, and the “Hour of Code” event, a hands-on event for hundreds of students and their parents to learn to code.
 Our cornerstone event is the Chappaqua STEM Fest.
 This is a non-competitive science and engineering fair that about 300 students participate in annually, as well as local STEM-focused organizations and businesses.
-Students ranging from kindergarten to twelfth grade present their independent research, team discovery projects, engineering innovations, computer science advances, "maker" inventions and a wild array of other creative and ingenious pursuits.
+Students ranging from kindergarten to 12th grade present their independent research, team discovery projects, engineering innovations, computer science advances, “maker” inventions and wild array of other creative and ingenious pursuits.
 It’s an exciting and inspiring day.

 You are the head of cardiovascular research at your company.
 How do your professional responsibilities intersect with your volunteerism in this capacity?

 I have long been a member of the American Heart Association.
-I was the 2017 chair of the Westchester AHA Heart Walk and we raised almost $300,000 for the association, with funds going to support local community resources for heart health and local grants for research.
+I was the 2017 Chair of the Westchester AHA Heart Walk, and we raised almost $300,000 for the association, with funds going to support local community resources for heart health, and local grants for research.
 It’s a great cause, and a really fun event with several thousands in attendance.

 How can people who don’t have direct access to STEM resources learn and teach their children?

 Most of the fun things I’m doing at these events are quite simple.
 You don’t need a science background to conduct kitchen chemistry-type activities and experiments.
-So much material is available online.
-I suggest checking Pinterest for kid’s science activities.
-Search for “kitchen chemistry projects” or whatever science topic you are interested in.
+So much material is available online – I suggest checking Pinterest for kids science activities.
+Search for ‘kitchen chemistry projects’ or whatever science topic you are interested in.
 There is a wealth of information available online.